efeariarooc2g/td-services/order-trigger/README.md

-# TD-USSD
+# ORDER-TRIGGER
-> AWS Lambda function that will receive an authorized request form ussd provider and process the action based on custormer request
+> AWS Lambda function that will receive an authorized request from (iot device, ussd) and process the action based on custormer request

 * node ^4.x.x
 * ES6 codebase